samozzy/zoo-programme/_content/index.md

 ---
 layout: home
 permalink: /
 title: "25"
 use_swiper: true
 logo_in_title: true
 ---
 Home to the unexpected.

+###### This year we are working with leading VI theatre company Extant to ensure all of our programme is accessible to visually impaired audiences in some way.
+This will take place in a variety of ways ranging from self-descriptions by performers at the top of shows to fully enhanced performances supported by Extant.
+Please see individual show pages for details.

+###### Visit Extant here